-- (a) All Committees are advisory only. - (b) Audio recordings shall be kept of each committee meeting.
-These recordings will be available for listening by each Director or member of the public through the District Secretary's Office.

-(c) Committees may initiate consideration of any problem or measure relating to the general or specific functions assigned to that committee.

-(d) Matters coming to committees which require action by the Board of Directors may be recommended to the Board by the vote of a majority of the committee members present at a committee meeting.
-If a matter receives a tie vote in a committee, it shall be forwarded to the Board without a recommendation from the committee.

-(e) At the request of three Directors, any matter will be placed directly on the agenda of an upcoming regular Board Meeting regardless of whether it has been assigned to a specific committee, provided applicable meeting notice and agenda requirements are met.
+- (a) All-Committees that are not made up of the full Board are advisory only. - (b) Audio recordings shall be kept of each committee meeting.
+These recordings will be available for listening by each Director or member of the public through the District Secretary's Office. - (c) Committees may initiate consideration of any problem or measure relating to the general or specific functions assigned to that committee. - (d) Matters coming to committees which require action by the Board of Directors may be recommended to the Board by the vote of a majority of the committee members present at a committee meeting.
+If a matter receives a tie vote in a committee, it shall be forwarded to the Board without a recommendation from the committee. - (e) At the request of three Directors, any matter will be placed directly on the agenda of an upcoming regular Board Meeting regardless of whether it has been assigned to a specific committee, provided applicable meeting notice and agenda requirements are met.
 Similarly, at the request of three Directors, any topic will be scheduled for a Board workshop, provided applicable meeting notice and agenda requirements are met.
 Such requests shall be directed to the Secretary.